 The Pakistan government would eventually produce a series of pamphlets with titles like The Sikh Plan that claimed to prove a conspiracy lay behind the attacks.
-The case for this is circumstantial at best, and it ignores the fact that mobs-smaller and less organized, admittedly-had also sprung up on Pakistan's side of the border.
-Many British accounts are biased by stereotypes of the Sikhs as a turbulent, hot-tempered community-a people who had, as Jenkins put it, "not lost the nuisance value which they have possessed through the centuries."
+The case for this is circumstantial at best, and it ignores the fact that mobs - smaller and less organized, admittedly - had also sprung up on Pakistan's side of the border.
+Many British accounts are biased by stereotypes of the Sikhs as a turbulent, hottempered community - a people who had, as Jenkins put it, "not lost the nuisance value which they have possessed through the centuries."
 And of course, even if some Sikhs did have a "plan," their many leaders were too divided and inconstant to coalesce behind a single strategy.

 What seems incontrovertible is that of all the Punjab's militias, the Sikhs were the best organized, best trained, and best armed.
 As the BBC's Robert Stimson put it after touring the Punjab extensively in August, they "were therefore more effective and behaved worse."
 Sikhs had clearly been "the aggressors," Nehru declared without hesitation in his 22 August letter to Gandhi, estimating that twice as many Muslims had been killed in East Punjab to that point as Hindus and Sikhs in the West.
 When he wrote to the Mahatma again three days later, Nehru said he believed that some Akali leaders were hoping to provoke a war between India and Pakistan, so they could launch an invasion to recapture the western half of the Punjab.
-51 over the ensuing weeks, often with the help, or at least the acquiescence, of royal troops.
-Faridkot later claimed that "when he had told Patel that all Muslims had been evacuated from his state, Patel expressed satisfaction."
-A British report indicated that guillotines had been employed in the massacres there.
+Si

 The patchwork of Sikh kingdoms laid across the eastern Punjab gave the jathas another deadly advantage.
 Boundary Force troops could not legally pursue guerrillas across the borders of states like Faridkot and Patiala; gangs would lurk there until the troops had moved on, then reemerge to seek out targets.
-Muslims who lived within the states met a grim fate: thousands were killed or driven out
+Muslims who lived within the states met a grim fate: thousands were killed or driven out over the ensuing weeks, often with the help, or at least the acquiescence, of royal troops.
+Faridkot later claimed that "when he had told Patel that all Muslims had"